Sherwin-Williams Co (SHW)

 Solvency ratios

-From the solvency ratios provided for Sherwin-Williams Co., we can observe the following trends:
+Based on the provided solvency ratios for Sherwin-Williams Co, we can observe the following trends:

 Coverage ratios